alexo310/JDNDownloader/README.md

 | isProdBased | bool | Tells the script if it needs an id |
 | jdnsLink | str | Link to the server that will give us the cookies if it's prod based |
 | songdbLink | str | Link to the server that will give us the songdb if it's prod based |

-TODO: Make the script be able to get the songdb link through the query **Note:** You'll need to know how json files work to understand this.
+**Note:** You'll need to know how json files work to understand this.

 ## UAT Sever